A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 Excellent experience guided and suggested by an excellent tour conductor.
 Thanks a lot.

 A boon for the people of Delhi and NCR region, Delhi Metro is a rapid transit system serving Delhi, Noida and Gurgaon.
-To commute within the city has become an easy and time saving mode of transportation.
-One of the greatest benefits of metro is that now people don’t have to bear the pain of getting stuck in a traffic jams and it has also reduced the pollution level.
+Commuting within the city has become an easy and time saving mode of transportation.
+One of the greatest benefits of metro is that now people don’t have to bear the pain of getting stuck in traffic jams, and it has also reduced the pollution level.
 The metro network has six lines with a total length of 161 km and 135 stations out of which 31 are underground.
-The metro has a combination of elevated, at-grade and underground lines and uses broad gauge and standard gauge rolling stock.
+The metro has a combination of elevated, at-grade and underground lines, and uses broad gauge and standard gauge rolling stock.

 Delhi Metro project was undertaken by DMRC.
 This project has really improved the transport system of the city.
 In fact it would be no exaggeration to say that Delhi metro has become a lifeline for the people of Delhi.
 Safety and security measures are also taken at the stations.
-Apart from that facilities like air conditioned coaches and stations, gift shops, ATMs, cafeteria, toilets etc are also provided by the metro.
+Apart from this, facilities like air conditioned coaches and stations, gift shops, ATMs, cafeteria, toilets, etc. are also provided by the metro.

 The first line of Delhi metro started in the year 2002 and was inaugurated by the then Prime Minister Atal Behari Vajpayee.
 The first phase of the project was completed in 2006 on budget and almost three years ahead of schedule, an achievement described by Business Week as "nothing short of a miracle".